Picayune, Mississippi: Government

 The United States Postal Service operates the Picayune Post Office.
 There is a mural made by the Works Progress Administration (WPA) but subsequent renovations covered up the mural with new paint.

 Infrastructure

 Transportation

 Amtrak's Crescent train connects Picayune with the cities of New York, Philadelphia, Baltimore, Washington, Charlotte, Atlanta, Birmingham, and New Orleans.
 The Amtrak station is situated at 100 South U.S. Route 11.
-There is tri-weekly service in each direction.
+There is daily service in each direction.

 U.S. 11 is the main highway through Picayune.
 Interstate 59 (via Interstate 10) connects Picayune with New Orleans, LA, to the south and Hattiesburg, MS, Meridian, MS, and Birmingham, AL, to the north.

 Mississippi Highway 43 is the main connection to and from the east, connecting to Interstate 10 near Kiln, MS.

 Picayune Municipal Airport has a 5000 ft runway and is a popular destination for private fixed-wing and rotary aircraft visiting the New Orleans area.
 Rental car, taxi and limousine services are available.